mkjanke/ESP32-SeeLevel-NOW/README.md

 ### TBD

-This is not a complete solution.
+* This is not a complete solution.
 To make this usable, one would have to make sure the interface circuit adequately protects both the ESP32 and sending unit.
+The version created by j9brown linked above adds a transistor that protects the ESP32 input pin.

+* Based on information in j9bron's repository, the checksum returned from the sending units is a 12-bit sum, not an 8-bit sum as implemented in this repository.
+This repository will need to be updated to reflect that.